funkybrain/Transmission/README.txt

 > bug with path tileset (couple of random tiles showing at beginning of levels)
 >> FIXED: level was wrapping due to width not being an exact multiplier of grid

-Next: release 1.3
+Next: release 1.4
 -----------------
-> ajout du timer GrandChildToEnd pour gerer la fin du jeu (dans gamedata.xml)
-> fade out (la mort) du petit-fils implemente (10s avant la fin)
-> Ogmo: ajout des icones plus parlantes pour placer les animations
-> Ogmo: renomme la couche "object" en "player" (placement du joueur au depart du niveau)
+> masque foncé pour restreindre la vision du joueur lors du déplacement
-> xfade des musiques entre les 3 chemins implementes (pas facile de confirmer que ça marche vu la similarité des trois sons)
-> nouvelles animations de chemins par son altesse Mouloud

 To do list:
 ----------